 Agile software development and security often don’t seem to be good bedfellows.
-Many traditional security methodologies for analysing risk and threats are based on old military or government development methodologies which are slow to change and well documented.
+Many traditional security methodologies for analyzing risk and threats are based on old military or government development methodologies, which are slow to change and well documented.
+In addition, these approaches to threat and risk management are highly optimized to work within a traditional software development lifecycle.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?